exercism/x86-64-assembly/reference/implementing-a-concept-exercise.md

 ## Step 2: Add documentation files

-How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].
+How to create the files common to all tracks is described in the [exercism's docs][concepts-entry].

 ## Step 3: Update list of implemented exercises